Frances Farmer: 1950–1958: Post-hospitalization and comeback attempt

 On March 23, 1950, at her parents' request, Farmer was paroled back into her mother's care.
+Farmer later wrote that her behavior pattern in the five years she was an inmate at Western State Hospital had not changed drastically prior to her discharge hearing.
+She wrote that the only thing she had learned was to keep her mouth shut.
+Her mother had recently had a minor stroke and her father was back living at home with her.
+Frances was needed at home to help take care of them.
+Farmer wrote:For five years I had survived every conceivable torture and had been considered too dangerous to be allowed at large.
+Now, suddenly, not only was I sufficiently cured to warrant a parole, but I was also considered capable of accepting the responsibility of caring for the two people who had been singularly responsible for my commitment.
 A year later, on March 25, 1951, Farmer was formally discharged from the jurisdiction of Western State, but was not made aware of it for two years; in the interim, she believed her recommitment to the hospital an imminent threat.
 In June 1953, upon discovering her discharge, Farmer requested that her mother's conservatorship be lifted, which the Superior Court did.
 With her freedom restored, Farmer took a job sorting laundry at the Olympic Hotel in Seattle, the same hotel where she had been fêted in 1936 at Come and Get It's premiere.
 While working at the Olympic Hotel, a co-worker set Farmer up on a blind date with Alfred H. Lobley, a 45-year-old city utility worker.
 The two married in April 1954, and moved in with Lillian, who was growing senile and needed assistance at home.
 Within the year, Lillian was sent to a nursing home, after which Farmer's marriage to Lobley began to disintegrate.

 Farmer remained estranged from her sister until Lillian's death from a stroke in March 1955.
 After their mother's death, Farmer's sister Edith moved to Portland, Oregon, to be nearer to their father, who died there on July 15, 1956, also of a stroke.
 During this time, Farmer and Edith occasionally corresponded.
 Edith claimed that on one occasion, Farmer visited her in Portland, where the two spent an afternoon at The Grotto, a Catholic sanctuary they had once visited with their father.